 Moka pot, on the other hand, uses steam pressure and extracts coffee grounds only once.

-Stovetop espresso: a recap
+How to make stovetop espresso: a recap

 Making espresso on the stove is easy.
 There are a few basic steps you must follow to brew a great cup of java:

-- Use freshly ground coffee to maximize the taste
+- Use freshly ground coffee to maximize the taste and get crema

 - Store pre-ground coffee in an air-tight container in a cool, dark place